scipopt/scip/.gitlab/merge_request_templates/Code_Review.md

 * [ ] The performance impact has been checked on mi(nl)pdev-solvable *or* the changed code will not be executed by default.
 * [ ] The new code is sufficiently covered by tests (perhaps, new coverage settings or new unit tests have been added).

-### Does this merge introduce an API change? :warning:
+### Does this merge request introduce an API change? :warning:

 * [ ] As far as possible, the code ensures backwards compatibility.
 * [ ] After merging, the `SCIP_APIVERSION` is updated if necessary (use label `public SCIP API`; in particular if new `SCIP_EXPORT` methods have been added).